henrywu2019/BentoML/docs/source/concepts.rst

 Packaging Model Artifacts
 -------------------------

-BentoML's model artifact API allow users to specify the trained models required by a BentoService.
-BentoML automatically handles model serialization and deserialization when saving and loading a BentoService.
+Kappa's model artifact API allow users to specify the trained models required by a BentoService.
+Kappa automatically handles model serialization and deserialization when saving and loading a BentoService.

-Thus BentoML asks the user to choose the right Artifact class for the machine learning framework they are using.
-BentoML has built-in artifact class for most popular ML frameworks and you can find the list of supported frameworks :doc:`here <api/artifacts>`.
+Thus Kappa asks the user to choose the right Artifact class for the machine learning framework they are using.
+Kappa has built-in artifact class for most popular ML frameworks and you can find the list of supported frameworks :doc:`here <api/artifacts>`.
 If the ML framework you're using is not in the list, `let us know <mailto:contact@bentoml.ai>`_  and we will consider adding its support.